samnzay/Kubernetes-for-DevOps/Memo.md

 - The Built-in Security mechanism in kubernetes is not enabled by default.

-**Note**
-    You can use the Secret component as environmrnt variable or as a Properties file.
+>**Note** : You can use the Secret component as environmrnt variable or as a Properties file.